Whitehouse.com: Statuses and uses

 In 2004, Dan Parisi decided to sell the domain, primarily because his son would be going into kindergarten the next year.
 The sale did not occur.
 As of 2003, Parisi was making US$1 million annually from the site alone.
 Parisi had said he did not want to sell the domain name to anyone in the adult entertainment industry, and even claimed to have turned down what was essentially a blank check from a buyer hiding his identity behind his broker.

 In November 2005, the domain appeared to be used for a real estate site.
 In December 2005 it contained only Google ads, with a notice that a site for investigating people by checking their public records would be coming.
 In March 2006, whitehouse.com called itself "America's Free Speech Forum".
 It advertised a cartoon contest and presented links to Associated Press political news stories.
 In July 2006, the site was a real estate site again, and forwarded to www.house.com.
 As of November 2006, the site was a search engine for people, which searched over 90 million White Pages listings and 14 million Yellow Pages listings.
 As of June–October 2007, the site had once again changed and now claimed to be "your source for up-to-date information to help you keep track of the major party candidates for President."

 Until early 2009, the domain redirected to the previous real estate website again.
-The site was being used for home loan remodification and debt consolidation, with the disclaimer reading that is not "affiliated or endorsed by the U.S. Government".
+The site was being used for home loan modification and debt consolidation, with the disclaimer reading that is not "affiliated or endorsed by the U.S. Government".
 As of September 2009, the site was a local New Jersey-centered video hosting site.
 The site's main purpose was to host videos of local town hall meetings in New Jersey.